Learn about the benefits of SIP Trunking and its implementation

 What about SIP Trunking technical equipment requirements

-*The needed hardware involves a SIP-compatible PBX (be it Cloud PBX or IP PBX) and IP phones.
+*The needed hardware involves a SIP-compatible PBX (Cloud PBX or IP PBX) and IP phones.

 *Computers and mobile phones with the software installed and be used as IP phones.